csivitu/ctf-challenges/crypto/The Climb/README.md

 ```
 "I lost my flag while trekking but I sent the ciphertext to my friend for safe keeping.
-He sent it to me but I forgot how to decrypt it.
+He sent it back to me but I forgot how to decrypt it.
 Could you please help me?"
 ```

 ## Exploit